 A Xmas market close to the Palladium’s department store just a short walk from Wenceslas Square and Na Příkpě street.

 20th November to the 24th December 2011

 This local Xmas market is situated on Prague Two’s appealing Náměstí Míru at the front of the impressive Church of Saint Ludmila.
 The tradition is that it is the 1st Xmas market in Prague to open each year.
-This market is considerably less busy than the ones in the centre and is frequented mainly by local people.
+This market is considerably less busy than those in the centre and is frequented mainly by local people.

 The Exhibition Grounds At Holešovice

 This ‘Exhibition Grounds’ Xmas market in Prague Seven is normally combined with a weekend entertainment program.
 This year, a handicraft and pottery fair will operate from the 9th to the 11th of December.